KenjiFH/CSS-360-final-game/README.md

-Places emphasis on wave survival aspect of the game
+Places more emphasis on wave survival aspect of the game

 ## CHANGES:
  - Updated shotgun sound to remove high, piercing frequencies